-All members of staff and governors have been provided with a copy of part one or annex A of Keeping children safe in education 2022 which covers safeguarding information for staff.
+All members of staff and governors have been provided with a copy of part one of KCSiE 2023 which covers safeguarding information for staff.

-School/college leaders, including the DSL will read KCSIE in its entirety.

-- School/college leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-List how and where this information is kept e.g., single central record.

-The DSL will ensure that all new staff and volunteers (including agency and thirdparty staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school/college internal safeguarding processes, as part of their induction.
+- School/college leaders, including the DSL will read KCSiE in its entirety. - School/college leaders and all members of staff who work directly with children will read Annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them. - The DSL will ensure that all new staff and volunteers (including agency and thirdparty staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school/college internal safeguarding processes, as part of their induction.